-All University of Manitoba community members are required to respect copyright as per Canada's Copyright Act.
-Staff and students play a key role in copyright compliance as user rights for educational purposes are balanced with the rights of content creators from around the world.
-The Copyright Office provides copyright resources and support for all members of the University community.
+The Copyright Office provides support to all members of the University community to ensure that copyright protected works used for educational purposes are compliant with both the Copyright Act and the UM Copyright Guidelines.
+All University community members are required to respect copyright.
+Staff and students play a key role in copyright compliance by ensuring that user rights for educational purposes are balanced with the rights of content creators from around the world.

-A collaborative effort between the Copyright Office and the U of M Libraries, Copyright Solutions is a service dedicated to working with faculty and instructors to ensure that course materials are copyright-compliant.
-As needed, the Copyright Solutions service will include processing and paying for copyright clearances.
+A collaborative effort between the Copyright Office and the UM Libraries, Copyright Solutions is a service dedicated to assisting faculty and instructors in using copyright protected works in course materials.
+Copyright Solutions can assist you in:

-For any U of M student wanting copyright guidance on University-related matters, send questions to firstname.lastname@example.org or call Tobe Duggan at 204-474-9607.
+For general copyright guidance on University-related matters, send questions to firstname.lastname@example.org or call Tobe Duggan at 204-474-9607.